carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 alpha_rarefaction.py -i ninja_otus/ninja_otutable.biom -o alpha_rare -m mouse_mapfile.txt -t 97_otus.tree -p qiime_parameters.txt --min_rare_depth 1000
 ```
 `-i` Specifies the path to the OTU table
-`-o` Specifes the directory we'd like to create for our output
+`-o` Specifies the directory we'd like to create for our output
 `-m` Specifies the path to the metadata/mapping file
 `-t` Specifies the path to the phylogenic tree
 `-p` Specifies the path to the parameters file